 Pa.
-House approves GOP's no-tax-hike budget
+House approves Republican-crafted $31.5 billion no-tax-hike budget

 However, the proposal doesn't include Wolf's plan to charge municipalities a fee for state police coverage, or his proposal to raise the minimum wage to $12 per hour.

-The governor expressed concerns about the proposed cuts to child care funding, and he said corporations should pay their “fair share” as the government looks at spending cuts and savings.
+The governor expressed concerns about proposed cuts to child care funding, and he said corporations should pay their “fair share” as the government looks at spending cuts and savings.